Mehdirben/notty/REPORT.md

 ![Note Editor](assets/note.png)

 Click on any note to open the editor.
 Use the **toolbar** to format your text: apply **H1/H2/H3** headings, make text **bold** (Ctrl+B), *italic* (Ctrl+I), or underlined (Ctrl+U).
 Create bullet lists, numbered lists, or task lists with checkboxes.
 Insert code blocks with syntax highlighting for technical notes, and add images by clicking the image icon or dragging files directly into the editor.
 Your notes **auto-save** as you type, so you never lose your work.
-To export a note as XML, use the export button in the note options menu.

 ---